-Determine when heifer is in heat
+How to tell when a heifer is in heat

 A. About 8 to 10 hours before standing heat (estrus), the female coming into heat will: